-Your TQi 2.4GHz transmitter uses 4 AA batteries.
+Your TO 2.4GHz transmitter uses 4 AA batteries.
 The battery compartment is located in the base of the transmitter.

-- 1. Remove the battery compartment door by pressing the tab and sliding the door open. - 2.
-Install the batteries in the correct orientation as indicated in the battery compartment. - 3.
-Reinstall the battery compartment door and snap it closed. - Turn on the transmitter and check the status LED for a solid green light.
+1. Remove the battery compartment door by pressing the tab and sliding the door open.

+- 3. Reinstall the battery compartment door and snap it closed. - 4.
+Turn on the transmitter and check the status LED for a solid green light.

 If the status LED flashes red, the transmitter batteries may be weak, discharged, or possibly installed incorrectly.
-Replace with new batteries.
+Replace with new or freshly charged batteries.
 The power indicator light does not indicate the charge level of the battery pack installed in the model.
-Refer to the Troubleshooting section on page 37 for more information on the transmitter's status LED codes.
+Refer to the LED Codes section on page 13 for more information on the transmitter's status LFD codes.